Nash Equilibria on (Un)Stable Networks: A game on an endogenous network

-In proposition \ref{prop:neksn-exist}, the existence of a non-trivial solution to the individual's decision problem in (\ref{iproblem}-\ref{stability_constraint}) and an equilibrium is guaranteed by the potential representation for this game.
+The existence of a solution to the individual's decision problem in (\ref{iproblem}-\ref{stability_constraint}) and an equilibrium follows from the existence of potential function for this game (\citealp{monderer_shapley_96}).
 The proof is in appendix A (p. \pageref{proof:prop-neksn-exist}).